danielwarddev/NSubstituteArgIsEquivalentTo/README.md

 # NSubstituteArgIsEquivalentTo

-This is the example project for the following post: [How to cleanly match an object or list argument with NSubstitute](https://daninacan.com/using-nsubstitute-to-verify-that-an-object-or-list-was-passed-into-a-method).
+This is the example project for the following post: [How to easily match on object or list arguments with NSubstitute](https://daninacan.com/how-to-easily-match-on-object-or-list-arguments-with-nsubstitute/).
 Please feel free to leave any questions and comments on that post.